-Google Cloud · Cloudflare Fundamentals
+Google Cloud

 The contents of

-Then in the Google Shell, run the following command to deploy your instance of the cloud function:
+- Then in the Google Shell, run the following command to deploy your instance of the cloud function:sh ./deploy.sh

 Once you’ve deployed your new cloud function, verify that it appears in the Cloud Functions interface by navigating to Google Cloud Platform > Compute > Cloud Functions.